telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/pages-not-defined.md

 ## Solution

-To fix the errors set the namespace in the code-behind file to match the one in the Project settings.
+* One option is to fix the errors __set the namespace in the code-behind file to match the one in the Project settings__.

+* The other option is to remove the test from the project and add it again using the option to add existing test.
+Follow the step below:
+  1. Delete the test from project through the <a href="/features/project-explorer/overview#project-context-menu-options" target="_blank">Project Explorer context menu options</a> -> *Delete*.
+  2. Now use the <a href="/knowledge-base/best-practices-kb/add-existing-test" target="_blank">Project Explorer option to add an existing test file into the project</a> and choose the original test file you need to add.